ApsharaPriyadharshini/19AI304-Fundamentals-of-C-Programming-2025-Odd-M2/README.md

 # IAPR-2- Module 2 - FoC
 # Ex.No:8
   Develop a C program to check whether a given number is prime or not.
-# Date :

 # Aim:
  To develop a C program that determines whether an input number is a prime number using a while loop.
 # Algorithm:
 ### Step 1:
 Start
 ### Step 2:
 Include the standard input-output library: #include<stdio.h>.
 ### Step 3:
 Declare integer variables:

   n to store the number entered by the user.